|obverse Chapter 3·||Turning Signs (Contents)||References||SourceNet|

 Jesus said, ‘Do not be concerned from morning until evening and from evening until morning about what you will wear.’— Thomas 36 (Lambdin)

-This kind of Abstraction, called ‘hypostatic’ by Peirce (CP 4.235) to distinguish it from other uses of the term, is a vital process: in order to conceive of a concept's implications for future conduct – that is, of its meaning – we have to objectify its depth.
+In order to conceive of a sign's implications for future conduct – that is, of its actual meaning – we objectify its depth.
 ‘When we speak of the depth, or signification, of a sign we are resorting to hypostatic abstraction, that process whereby we regard a thought as a thing, make an interpretant sign the object of a sign’ (Peirce, EP2:394).
 ‘That wonderful operation of hypostatic abstraction by which we seem to create entia rationis that are, nevertheless, sometimes real, furnishes us the means of turning predicates from being signs that we think or think through, into being subjects thought of’ (CP 4.549, 1906).

 In the case of motor mirror neurons, one answer is that there may be frontal inhibitory circuits that suppress the automatic mimicry when it is inappropriate.
 In a delicious paradox, this need to inhibit unwanted or impulsive actions may have been a major reason for the evolution of free will.
 Your left inferior parietal lobe constantly conjures up vivid images of multiple options for action that are available in any given context, and your frontal cortex suppresses all but one of them.
 Thus it has been suggested that “free won’t” may be a better term than free will.
 When these frontal inhibitory circuits are damaged, as in frontal lobe syndrome, the patient sometimes mimics gestures uncontrollably, a symptom called echopraxia.— Ramachandran 2011, Kindle Locations 2237-2242